walkccc/CLRS/docs/index.md

-# Solutions to Introduction to Algorithms 3rd
+# Solutions to *Introduction to Algorithms 3rd Edition*

 ## Getting Started